 - 2 pounds skinless boneless chicken legs and thighs, lightly scored

-- 2 Tablespoon ghee
+- 2 Tablespoon ghee or butter

 - 2 Tablespoon vegetable oil